OSGeo/gdal/doc/source/drivers/raster/gti.rst

 * ``OVERVIEW_<idx>_DATASET=<string>`` where idx is an integer index starting at 0.

   Name of the dataset to use as the first overview level.
-This may be a raster dataset (for example a GeoTIFF file, or another VRTTI dataset).
+This may be a raster dataset (for example a GeoTIFF file, or another GTI dataset).
-  This may also be a vector dataset with a VRTTI compatible layer, potentially specified with ``OVERVIEW_<idx>_LAYER``.
+  This may also be a vector dataset with a GTI compatible layer, potentially specified with ``OVERVIEW_<idx>_LAYER``.

 * ``OVERVIEW_<idx>_OPEN_OPTIONS=<key1=value1>[,key2=value2]...`` where idx is an integer index starting at 0.